She Came Through the Mist & the Rain

 — Arthur Symons

 The following is a poem written by the poet John Betjeman (1906–1984), after seeing Arthur Symons, a heavy smoker, at the Café Royal.
-Betjeman’s poem is perhaps not a great poem but historically interesting, and also indicative of the relative fame Arthur Symons once enjoyed:
+Betjeman’s poem is perhaps no masterpiece, but it is historically interesting, and also indicative of the relative fame Arthur Symons once enjoyed:

 I saw him in the Café Royal,